 FACE (Fine Arts & Cultural Events) of Mahaska County is the area’s nonprofit arts organization.

 - Explore the Oskaloosa Sculpture Tour, a rotating public art program of outdoor sculptures.
-Sculptures will be traded out in May 2021, so visit in the spring and later in summer or fall to view both sets!
+Sculptures are traded out each year, so visit in the spring and later in summer or fall to view both sets!
 Download the Audiocast App or scan the QR codes on sculptures for info.

 - Visit the Oskaloosa Art Gallery.
 Art is swapped every two months.
 Gallery is open by appointment; call ahead.